Construction site safety: Infectious diseases

 According to BLS data, about 1 out of 12 construction workers are exposed to infectious diseases more than once a month.
 This could happen because, in general, many employees continue to work while sick.
 Scientists studying this topic have reviewed many studies and found that the percentage of people who report going to work while sick ranges from more than a third to nearly 100%.
 An estimated 8 million employees in the U.S. worked while infected during the 2009 H1N1 influenza epidemic, which likely caused infection of up to 7 million co-workers.

-Infectious diseases that occur among construction workers include valley fever (in the southwestern U.S., including California), histoplasmosis (especially in the Ohio and Mississippi River valleys), silicotuberculosis, and tetanus.
+Infectious diseases that occur among construction workers include valley fever (in the southwestern U.S., including California), histoplasmosis (especially in the Ohio and Mississippi River valleys), silico-tuberculosis, and tetanus.

 Exposures from certain construction activities have been associated with an increased risk of death from infectious disease.
 A Swedish study of more than 300,000 male construction workers found increased mortality from pneumonia infection among workers exposed to inorganic dust, such as man-made mineral fibers, dust from cement, concrete, and quartz.

 Infection prevention and control (IPC) plans should be considered as an important component of all construction site occupational safety and health plans.
 IPC guidelines are most successful with clear communication and mandatory training.